cjacker/opensource-toolchain-ch32v/README.md

 Recently (2022-03), the private forked OpenOCD (ver 0.11.0-dev) is opensourced by request from opensource developers (https://github.com/kprasadvnsi/riscv-openocd-wch).

 # Hardware requirements
-* A development board with CH32V mcu

-It's easy to find a ch32v103 or ch32v307 board.
+* A development board with CH32V mcu such as ch32v103/ch32v203 or ch32v307 board.

 * A 'wchlink' USB SWD/RVSWD adapter